grahammorehead/chinese_segmentation/README.md

 - For memory reasons, only iterative approaches were considered (mini-batches of 1000), so it can run on a two-year old Macbook

 ## MODEL DESIGN
 There are several components to the overall BiLSTM model, some of which were used only temporarily.
-See progress notes for details.
-Also see comments in the code.
-See README for installation instructions.

 COMPONENTS
 - Splitter (in model.py) The Python object that manages the other layers and objects
 - BatchGraph (in model.py) The Python object that managed the tensor graph for a single batch of training data
 - StackedBiLSTM (in stacked_lstm.py) The NN object that manages the LSTMs and the SplitLayer
 - LSTM (in stacked_lstm.py) My code for an LSTM cell
 - SplitLayer (in split_layer.py) A NN object designed to incorporate all proved signals and produce the final prediction